donpark/html2jade/README.md

 **NOT** compatible with Node.js 0.11.x, 0.12.x, and io.js.
 Last time I checked, incompatibility stems from `jsdom` module used by this tool.

+**WANTED: I am looking for someone to take over maintenance of this tool.**

+While maintenance duty is very light, I think relative popularity of this tool deserves a developer who can invest enough effort to take it to the next level: fully automated conversion.
+Besides, the code could use a little brushing up as it was my first CoffeeScript project and architecture is rather half-hatched and half-patched.

+If you are interested, please ping me via email in my Github profile.

 ## Requirements

 `html2jade` version prior to 0.7 support OS X and Linux only.